8 Steps to Start Your House Flipping Business

 - HVAC experts and

-You will also need to know several reliable, lower-cost, well-rounded handymen who will fix small things on the property.
+You will also need to know several reliable, lower-cost, well-rounded handypersons who will fix small things on the property.

-Half of the house flipping business involves building a network of a home inspector, contractors, and a Realtor who can sell the property for you.
+Half of the house flipping business involves building a network of home inspectors, contractors, and a Realtor who can sell the property for you.

 Step 5: Find a house to flip.